joehalloran/sql-coursework/README.md

 The GP Practice ID (e.g. "M85063") is a key identifier that could be used a primary / foreign key to link the Surgery, Surgery_data, and Treatment tables together.
 This would also avoid duplicating data, such as the appearance of the postcode in the Surgery and the Surgery_data tables.

 The Chemicals table and the Treatment table could also be linked using the chemical_sub_code as a primary / foreign key.
 This link would render the repeated (and somewhat clunky) use of the "SELECT **LEFT(bnf_code,9)** FROM etc.." in the queries above redundant.
-It would therefore make it much easier to identify the prescription drugs that belong to same chemical genus, but have distinct names for branding, legal, or other reasons.
+It would, therefore, make it much easier to identify the prescription drugs that belong to the same chemical genus, but have distinct names for branding, legal, or other reasons.

 Attempts to build this relational structure were frustrated by inconsistencies in the data, showing how important it is to institute these policies before users input data, and enforcing them with validation.
 For instance, there were discrepancies in the practice ids in the surgery and surgery_data table (both had 7 GP practices in N17 but only 6 were identical).